 Methods: For all species, releases of PIT tagged smolts provided a means to estimate smolt survival to McNary Dam.
-For most releases, PIT-tag detectors were located in or near the exit(s) from the release sites and allowed estimation of the number of PITtagged fish leaving the release sites (monitoring resources.org 6572).
+For most releases, PIT-tag detectors were located in or near the exit(s) from the release sites and allowed estimation of the number of PITtagged fish leaving the release sites (monitoringresources.org 6572).
 To estimate the survival of smolts detected leaving the release sites that eventually pass McNary Dam, the proportion of PIT-tagged smolts detected leaving the release sites that were later detected at McNary Dam was divided by McNary Dam's detection efficiency.
 The estimated detection efficiency was the number of smolts detected passing dams downstream of McNary that were previously detected passing McNary divided by the total number of smolts passing the downstream dams, whether or not the smolts were previously detected at McNary.
 Our methods are described in detail in Appendix C and are generally consistent with Sandford and Smith (2002) and the Columbia Basin Comparative Survival Studies (McCann et al. 2022).
 We used weighted logistic or weighted least squares analysis of variance to analyze differences in survival metrics and indices between various release sites, years and treatments.
 Additional detail, results and discussion are provided in Appendices D (spring Chinook), E (coho), and F (summer-run Chinook).
 There were no PIT-tagged releases of fall-run Chinook in 2020; the latest results for this species were presented in Appendix G of Fiander et al. (2019).

 For spring Chinook, we compared survivals to McNary Dam of CESRF hatchery-and natural-origin PIT-tagged smolts released into the Roza Dam bypass and migrating downstream of Roza Dam contemporaneously on or after March 16.
 This date was selected because CESRF fish were not allowed to begin volitional emigration from the acclimation sites until March 15.
 Approximately 81% of natural-origin spring Chinook smolts PIT-tagged and released at Roza since 1999 migrated downstream of Roza Dam prior to March 16 (derived using queries of PTAGIS database 7/12/2013).
 Natural and hatchery-origin smolts contemporaneously migrating past Roza from March 16 on are referred to as "late" migrants.
-Survival from Roza Dam to McNary Dam was generally better for late-migrating natural-origin relative to hatchery-origin spring Chinook smolts and for late-migrating relative to early-migrating natural-origin smolts (Figure 11; Appendix D).
+Survival from Roza Dam to McNary Dam was generally better for late-migrating natural-origin relative to hatchery-origin smolts (Figure 11; Appendix D).
 However, these general patterns are reversed in several of the most recent years (Appendix D, Figure 4).
 This may be due to hatchery-origin fish trending toward larger size at release over time (Bosch et. al. 2023), or the survival estimation methodology changing from a weighted-average method to use of a Cormack-Jolly-Seber (CJS) method or some of both (Appendix D).

 For coho, we estimated survival from acclimation site release to McNary Dam based on life stage, brood source, location, and timing of the releases (Appendix E).
-The average survival probability of Coho Salmon smolts from the release sites to McNary Dam in 2022 was $14.17 \pm 3.55$ %, which was lower than the 2021 ( $40.34 \pm 6.02$ %) and 2020 estimates ( $47.31 \pm 5.79$ %), but similar to the 2019 estimate ( $14.27 \pm 2.64$ %) and higher than the 2015 estimate ( $10.12 \pm 1.14$ %).
+The average survival probability of Coho Salmon smolts from the release sites to McNary Dam in 2022 was 14.17 ± 3.55 %, which was lower than the 2021 (40.34 ± 6.02 %) and 2020 estimates (47.31 ± 5.79 %), but similar to the 2019 estimate (14.27 ± 2.64 %) and higher than the 2015 estimate (10.12 ± 1.14 %).
 The annual variation in survival rate might be associated with annual variation in river flow, water temperature as well as differing release locations.
-Comparing broodstocks, the survival probability in 2022 was higher for the Eagle Creek stock ( $25.37 \pm 11.68$ %) than the Yakima stock ( $19.28 \pm 7.13$ %), but both were significantly lower and in reverse order compared to 2021 (Eagle Creek: $35.27 \pm 8.21$ %; Yakima: $39.10 \pm 8.80$ %).
+Comparing broodstocks, the survival probability in 2023 was higher for the Eagle Creek stock (25.37 ± 11.68 %) than the Yakima stock ($19.28 \pm$ 7.13%), but both were significantly lower and in reverse order compared to 2021 (Eagle Creek: 35.27 ± 8.21 %; Yakima: 39.10 ± 8.80 %).